auth0/lock/README.md

 - `hide`: emitted when Lock is hidden.
 Has no arguments.
 - `unrecoverable_error`: emitted when there is an unrecoverable error, for instance when no connection is available.
 Has the error as the only argument.
 - `authenticated`: emitted after a successful authentication.
 Has the authentication result as the only argument.
 - `authorization_error`: emitted when authorization fails.
-Has error as the only argument.
+Has the error as the only argument.
 - `hash_parsed`: every time a new Auth0Lock object is initialized in redirect mode (the default), it will attempt to parse the hash part of the url looking for the result of a login attempt.
 This is a _low-level_ event for advanced use cases and _authenticated_ and _authorization_error_ should be preferred when possible.
 After that, this event will be emitted with `null` if it couldn't find anything in the hash.
 It will be emitted with the same argument as the `authenticated` event after a successful login or with the same argument as `authorization_error` if something went wrong.
 This event won't be emitted in popup mode because there is no need to parse the url's hash part.
 - `forgot_password ready`: emitted when the "Forgot password" screen is shown.
 - `forgot_password submit`: emitted when the user clicks on the submit button of the "Forgot password" screen.